-Have you seen this fascinating abstract art that is making its way onto finger nails everywhere?
-Fluid nail art is the latest trend of marble techniques tempting me these days.
-And, the Sinful Colors’ Punk Yourself collection has made it easier than ever to get the look.
+Have you seen this fascinating abstract art that is making its way onto fingernails everywhere?
+Fluid nail art is the latest trend in marble techniques tempting me these days.
+And, the Sinful Colors Punk Yourself collection has made it easier than ever to get the look.
 I am pretty pleased with my first trial and excited to share it with you today.

 Fluid Nail Art